 When you register as a patient of our practice, you provide consent for our GPs and practice staff to access and use your personal information so they can provide you with the best possible healthcare.
 Only staff who need to see your personal information will have access to it.
 If we need to use your information for anything else, we will seek additional consent from you to do this.

-We collect information in various ways, such as over the phone, in writing, in person in our Practicesor over the internet or videoconferencing if you transact with us online or engage in telehealth.
+We collect information in various ways, such as over the phone, in writing, in person at our Practices and/or over the internet.
 This information may be collected by medical and non-medical staff.
-Administrative staff with access to your personal health information have signed confidentiality agreements.

 In emergency situations we may also need to collect information from your relatives or friends.

 Your information stored by us may be held physically as paper records, or as electronic records, x-rays, CT scans, videos and photos and/or audio recordings.

 To protect the information from misuse, interference and loss, from unauthorised access and from modification or disclosure we ensure that our administrative and clinical staff with access to your personal health information have signed privacy and confidentiality agreements.

 Your electronic medical record information is password protected and accessed by authorised personnel.
 Where practicable, any other forms of information we hold is converted digitally and held in the password protected electronic medical record.

 This information is backed up regularly on-site after encryption and stored securely.
 A backup of this encrypted information is kept off-site safely and securely.
 We use appropriate access authentication methods, antivirus software and the necessary firewall applications to prevent unauthorised access, modification or disclosure of your information.